-Indeterminacy and the Backus-Smith puzzle The main discrepancy between the indeterminacy model and the data is that the model generates a positive correlation between the real exchange rate and relative consumption, whereas in the data this relationship is negative.
-To understand why correlated self-fulfilling expectations and technology shocks fail to resolve the Backus-Smith puzzle, we concentrate on the transmission of Home technology shocks which have a more marked effect on the revision to the terms of trade forecasts than Foreign technology shocks.39 First, recall that a positive Home technology shock causes a belief-induced increase (deterioration) in the terms of trade, and therefore an increase (depreciation) in the real exchange rate.
+To understand why correlated self-fulfilling expectations and technology shocks fail to resolve the Backus-Smith puzzle, we concentrate on the transmission of Home technology shocks, which have a more marked effect on the revision to the terms of trade forecasts than Foreign technology shocks.31 First, recall that a positive Home technology shock causes a belief-induced increase (deterioration) in the terms of trade, and therefore an increase (depreciation) in the real exchange rate.
 Consequently, in order to solve the Backus-Smith puzzle the response of Foreign consumption must be above the response of Home consumption for relative consumption to fall, thereby generating a negative correlation with the real exchange rate.
 However, this cannot happen in our calibrated model despite the delayed effect on output of technology shocks.
-The upward shift of the Foreign aggregate labor demand schedule (34) caused by the belief-induced increase in \widehat{T}t is always greater than that of the Home country, since the the rise in \hat{T}t partially offsets the upward shift of (33) due to \widehat{Z}t .
-With Foreign employment now relatively lower than Home employment, this implies that the response of Foreign consumption must be below Home consumption.
+In Figure 1, the upward shift of the Foreign aggregate labor demand schedule caused by the belief-induced increase in \hat{T}t is always greater than that of the Home country, since the rise in \hat{T}t partially offsets the upward shift of the Home aggregate labor demand schedule due to \hat{Z}t .
+Because Foreign employment is relatively lower than Home employment, the response of Foreign consumption is below Home consumption.